MartinMa/angular-starter/README.md

 * Ahead of Time (AoT) compile for rapid page loads of your production builds.
 * Tree shaking to automatically remove unused code from your production bundle.
 * [Webpack DLLs](https://robertknight.github.io/posts/webpack-dll-plugins/) dramatically speed your development builds.
-* Testing Angular code with Jasmine and Karma.
-* Coverage with Istanbul and Karma
-* End-to-end Angular code using Protractor.
 * Type manager with @types
 * Hot Module Replacement with Webpack and [@angularclass/hmr](https://github.com/angularclass/angular-hmr) and [@angularclass/hmr-loader](https://github.com/angularclass/angular-hmr-loader)
 * Angular 4 support via changing package.json and any future Angular versions